carlnienaber-ship-it/spinalapp3/project.md

 ## 4. Authentication & Access Control (Auth0 Integration)

 - **SDK:** User authentication will be managed by Auth0, integrated via the `@auth0/auth0-react` SDK.
+- **Persistent Sessions:** The application should maintain user login sessions across browser restarts.
+This will be achieved by configuring the Auth0 SDK to use refresh tokens and local storage for session caching.
 - **Security Model:** The application will enforce a "Deny by Default" model.
 Access is forbidden unless explicitly granted.
 - **Role-Based Access Control (RBAC):**
   - The application must inspect the authenticated user's ID token for a custom claim: `https://spinalapp.com/roles`.